The Problem

 -

-Former economic and policy consultant at Genesis Analytics, advising governments, corporates and major NGOs across Africa.
+Former economic and policy consultant, advising governments, corporates and major NGOs across Africa.

 -